-So what makes Bamboo so sustainable?
+So Why is Bamboo sustainable?

 We have just taken delivery of more great bamboo products, and some of our customers have been emailing us to ask what makes bamboo such a sustainable product.
 Well it's a great question.
 Are we taking the food from right out of a Panda's cuddly paws to create our sustainable cutlery?